gem5/website/_pages/contributing.md

 Browse these open issues and see if there are any which you are capable of handling.
 When you find a task you are happy to carry out, verify no one else is presently assigned, then leave a comment asking if you may assign yourself this task.
-Though not mandatory, we advise first-time contributors do this so developers more familiar with the task may give advice on how best to implement the necessary changes.
+Although not required, first-time contributors are encouraged to do this so developers more familiar with the task may give advice on how best to implement the necessary changes.

-Once a developers has replied to your comment (and given any advice they may have), you may officially assign yourself the task.
-This helps the gem5 development community understand which parts of the project are presently being worked on.
+Once a developer responds to your comment and provides any advice, you may officially assign yourself to the task.
+This helps the gem5 development community stay informed about which parts of the project are currently in progress.

 **If, for whatever reason, you stop working on a task, please unassign yourself from the task.**